How to make Nopales con huevo (vegan)

 How to serve the egg with nopales?

-You can serve this classic Mexican breakfast with freshly made corn or flour tortillas to make tacos.
+To make tacos, you can serve this classic Mexican breakfast with freshly made corn tortillas or avocado oil flour tortillas.
 This recipe is also excellent to use for stuffing corn gorditas or sopes.

 Serve Mexican salsa such as salsa verde, salsa Tlaquepaque or salsa de tomate y chile serrano.
 Serve with refried beans or frijoles de olla.